 Do you have a special someone in your life?
 Or perhaps children?
 I adore kids, even though I don’t have any of my own!

-I longed for a fulfilling family life in the UK, but it seemed out of reach.
+I longed for a fulfilling family life with Mark in the UK - a dream that I will continue to work on till I achieve it - hopefully soon.
 Growing up, I often felt a sense of insecurity, a feeling that followed me into adulthood.
 I found myself constantly striving to survive and adapt in environments that were far removed from the life I had envisioned.

 29 May 2025